titusjan/argos/README.md

 contain meta data of the item that is currently selected in the tree.

 The `Attributes` tab lists the attributes of items from HDF or NetCDF files.
-Other file formats may contain similar meta data, which is then also displayed here.
+Other file formats may contain similar meta data, which will also be displayed here.

 The `Properties` tab contains a list of properties, such as the shape and element-type of the selected item.
 In contrast to the `Attributes` this list is fixed; all data items always have the